-- 12.2 The findings of the Enquiry Officer revealed that the Respondent was not maintaining a separate bank account for clients' funds. - 12.3 The Respondent made the following submission on the aforementioned issue: - The Respondent during the hearing assured that it will maintain a separate bank account for clients' funds and vide letter dated January 04, 2008 confirmed that it has started to maintain separate account for clients' funds with effect from November 07, 2007. - I have considered the contentions of the Respondent and it is clear to me that the Respondent has 12.4 failed to comply with the Commission's directive No. SMD/SE 2(20)/2002 dated March 4, 2005.
-However, the Respondent after the hearing has confirmed that it has taken corrective steps and is now complying with the abovementioned directive of the Commission. - Considering the above mentioned fact I am inclined, on this occasion, to take a lenient view in the 12.5 matter and will not take any punitive action under Rule 8 of the Brokers Rules.
-As such, I believe that a caution in this instance to the Respondent would suffice and I would further direct the Respondent to ensure that full compliance is made of all the laws, regulations and directives of the Commission in future for avoiding any punitive action under the law. - As stated above, the Respondent is penalized as follows: 13 - a) ' As regards Issue No1, as stated above, a penalty of Rs.
-10,000/- (Rupees Ten Thousand only) is imposed.

-- b) No punitive action is taken in relation to Issue No. 2, 3 and 4 and a simple caution will suffice. - 13.1 The matter is disposed of in the above manner and the Respondent is directed to deposit the fine with the Commission not later than fifteen (15) days from the receipt of this Order.
+- 12.2 The findings of the Enquiry Officer revealed that the Respondent was not maintaining a separate bank account for clients' funds. - 12.3 The Respondent made the following submission on the aforementioned issue: - The Respondent stated that it is the client who always directs the Respondent and according to the directions of the client the funds are transferred fairly and transparently as prescribed under the law. - However, during the hearing the Respondent stated that it misunderstood the abovementioned directive of the Commission as it thought that separate bank account has to be maintained for every client. - 12.4 I have considered the contentions of the Respondent and it is clear that the Respondent has failed to understand the Commission's directive No. SMD/SE 2(20)/2002 dated March 4, 2005.
+The said directive requires the members to maintain one separate bank account in which only the clients' funds. are to be placed in order to stop the members from using clients' funds for their own purposes.
+The same fact was also put before the Respondent during the hearing to which the Respondent agreed to maintain a separate bank account as required under the said directive. - 12.5 Considering the above mentioned fact I am inclined, on this occasion, to take a lenient view in the matter and will not take any punitive action under Rule 8 of the Brokers Rules.
+As such, I believe that a daution in this instance to the Respondent would suffice and I would further direct the Respondent to ensure that full compliance is made of all the laws, regulations and directives of the Commission in future for avoiding any punitive action under the law. - 13 As stated above, the Respondent is penalized as follows: - As regards Issue No. 1, as stated above, a penalty of Rs.
+25,000/- (Rupees Twenty Five Thousand only) is imposed. - No punitive action is taken in relation to Issue Nos.
+2, 3 and 4 and a simple caution will suffice. - 13.1 The matter is disposed of in the above manner and the Respondent is directed to deposit the fine with the Commission not later than fifteen (15) days from the receipt of this Order.